segin-GH/web-cereal/README.md

 ### INTRODUCTION
-Web Cereal get your serial in web fast and light weight.
+Web Cereal get your serial in web fast and light weight. [find here](https://segin.in)

 ### Getting Started
 1. clone this repo